 - “System Dynamics Modeling in International Relations.”
 Forthcoming at All Azimuth: A Journal of Foreign Policy and Peace.

-- “Conflict and Cooperation in the Northern Middle East from a Power Transition Theory Perspective.”
+- “Conflict and Cooperation in the Northern Middle East.”
 Forthcoming at Jacek Kugler and Ronald L. Tammen (eds.), The Rise of Regions (Rowman & Littlefield).

 - “Consequences of Reversing European Union Integration” (With Jacek Kugler and Birol Yesilada).
 Foreign Policy Analysis, 11(1): 45-67, 2015.